Sage-Bionetworks/sysbioDCCjsonschemas/README.md

 *create_Syn_table_from_Syn_schemas.py* will generate a Synapse table of all terms found in a set of metadata templates.
 The set is determined by consortium using the config file (config/schemas.yml).
 There are options to create a new table or overwrite an existing table.

+Synapse credentials: This script can be used with a SCHEDULED_JOB product in the AWS service catalog by providing a Synapse PAT as a scheduled job secret.
+The script looks for a secret passed in from the scheduled job, and if no secret is found, uses any provided local Synapse credentials to log in.

 Parameters:

 - `--config_file <YAML file>`: Path to the config file.